routeback/bashscripts/nmap_localhost_check/README.md

 Is there any statistical correlation between the open ports that are found?

 What would the results be after scanning the localhost 35535+ times, exceeding the expected exclusive open port range?

-If so, would there be a duplicate "open" port entry??
+If the scans exceeded 35536 tries, would there be a duplicate "open" port entry?
+Preliminary scans reveal that duplicate open ports were found before reaching this point.

 ## Notes ##